airpair/ntiered-aws-docker-terraform-guide/post.md

 I hope you found this guide useful, I gave my best to keep the guide accurate and updated, if there is any part of the guide that you felt could use imporovement, please leave a comment and I will attend to it promptly.

-I hope to continue to write more guides on various topics that I think will be useful to improve operational efficienty and readiness.
-You can reach me [Twitter at @kn0tch](https://twitter.com/kn0tch) if you have a recomendation for topic or want simply want stay connected, I'm usually active and always looking foward to a good conversation, come say hi!
+I hope to continue to write more guides on various topics that I think will be useful.
+If you have a recomendation for topic or want simply want stay connected, I'm on twitter [@kn0tch](https://twitter.com/kn0tch).
+I'm usually active and always looking foward to a good conversation, come say hi!